0l1v3rr/react-initializr/README.md

 <hr>

 ## ❓ What is React Initializr?
-• <a href="https://0l1v3rr.github.io/react-initializr/" target="_blank">React Initializr</a> is a simple, easy-to-use, web-based, boilerplate-free project generator.
+<a href="https://0l1v3rr.github.io/react-initializr/" target="_blank">React Initializr</a> is a simple, easy-to-use, web-based, boilerplate-free project generator.

-• Generate modern <a href="https://reactjs.org/" target="_blank">React</a> templates without barely touching the terminal - just fill in some input fields, add your beloved dependencies, and generate your project!
+Generate modern <a href="https://reactjs.org/" target="_blank">React</a> templates without barely touching the terminal - just fill in some input fields, add your beloved dependencies, and generate your project!

-• You can browse amongst every available npm package thanks to the <a href="https://github.com/npm/registry" target="_blank">NPM Registry API</a>.
+You can browse amongst every available npm package thanks to the <a href="https://github.com/npm/registry" target="_blank">NPM Registry API</a>.

-• If you prefer to use **TypeScript** you can totally do that too, just select the `TypeScript` option before generating the project.
+If you prefer to use **TypeScript** you can totally do that too, just select the `TypeScript` option before generating the project.
 The site will add all the necessary dependencies and files, you don't have to do anything else.

-• Share your project with others - if you're about to create a tutorial, a blog, a course, or something that requires sharing your *"starting point"* with others, just click on the **"Copy Link"** button.
-If anyone opens that link, they can download exactly the same project as you did.
+Share your project with others - if you're about to create a tutorial, a blog, a course, or something that requires sharing your *"starting point"* with others, just click on the **"Copy Link"** button.
+If anyone opens that link, they can download the same exact project you created.
 Therefore you can almost skip the "generating project" phase.
 **Example:** [https://0l1v3rr.github.io/react-initializr?name=my-project&version=1.0.0&description=This+is+my+cool+project&language=TypeScript&packages=axios%3Breact-icons%3Breact-router](https://0l1v3rr.github.io/react-initializr?name=my-project&version=1.0.0&description=This+is+my+cool+project&language=TypeScript&packages=axios%3Breact-icons%3Breact-router)

 <img src="./images/screenshot_1.png" alt="Screenshot">